It was in the early 80s and 90s when digital art laid the foundation for computer graphics as we know them today.

-Most of these alternatives aren’t just Adobe replacements but an all-round high fidelity swiss knife.
+Most of these alternatives aren’t just Adobe replacements, but an all-around high fidelity Swiss knife.

 Just because Adobe is used widely, some people feel forced to be part of its league.
-The tools I’ve mentioned were once underestimated by the community.
+The community once underestimated the tools I’ve mentioned.
 But with time, they became a part of industry and individuals of all levels.

-And now, you’ll no longer have the fear of financial overcast by the creative cloud.
+And now, you’ll no longer have the fear of financial overcasts caused by the creative cloud.

-And once you subscribe and try to cancel, they have a hefty cancellation fee too!
+And once you subscribe and try to cancel, they have a hefty cancelation fee too!